MrZoidberg/TaxCalcSoftwareDiscovery/Calculation engine storage trade-off.md

 - It shall be possible for accountant to change tax rules and form at any time without rebuild of the software.
 - Client is biased towards MS SQL Server storage.
 - Rules for the calculation engine are similar to a DAG (Directed Acyclic Graph) with nodes being the forms with formulas or input fields and edges being the dependencies between them.

+## Response

+- Recalculations shall be performed fast under the 1s at 100 requests per second load for a back-end solution.
+- Recalculations shall be performed under 1s for a front-end (mobile/web) solution.
+- Tax calculation engine is portable to other platforms, including web and mobile.

 ## Architectural approaches